Madhavan K. Palat: Biography

 He was a visiting professor of Imperial Russian history at the University of Chicago (2006).
-Madhavan Palat was National Fellow, Indian Institute of Advanced Studies, Shimla, India 2010–2011. [verification needed].
+Madhavan Palat was National Fellow, Indian Institute of Advanced Studies, Shimla, India 2010–2011.
 Since 2012, he has also been a member of the IIAS Governing Body.
 Since 2011, he has been the Editor of the Selected Works of Jawaharlal Nehru.
 Under his editorship, about 20 volumes of this important source of primary research have already been published.
 He is also a Distinguished Fellow at the Institute of Peace and Conflict Studies, a think tank based in New Delhi, India.